Virtual-Coffee/podcast-transcripts/README.md

 - Check for invalid timestamp formatting
 - Find and attempt to fix indexing issues

-After running `yarn check-srt`, fix the incorrect timestamps format manually, if any.
+After running `yarn check-srt`, fix the incorrect timestamp(s) format manually, if any.